Engee documentation

 .

-Numerical smoothing of the displacement displacement displacement
+Numerical smoothing of displacement displacement

-The value of the parameter Diameter of round holes if the parameter Orifice geometry is set to Round holes.
+• The value of the Diameter of round holes parameter, if the Orifice geometry parameter is set to Round holes.

-Mass flow equation
+The mass flow equation

 ,